Karlsburg87/PubSub/README.md

 ![Project Status](https://img.shields.io/badge/Status-Early%20Development-yellow?style=flat-square&cacheSeconds=3600)

 # PubSub
 An ***RESTful-like*** HTTP service to make signing up for event streams easy and open to anyone able to access the URI endpoint.
-No access permissions barriers or web UI required.
 Useful for passing in things like uptime stats.

 > Pubsub guarentees '*at least once*' message delilvery - up until the subscription to the topic becomes *stale* after a period of inactivity